Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Processing time||1-3 business days||3 business days|

-As you can see, the first company allows Lionel to send an extra 12 euros to his parents.
+As you can see, while the transfer fee is slightly higher for the second company, it allows Lionel to send an extra 95 euros to his parents.

 How to compare transfer companies when transferring money to Belgium